Chloé Zhao: Career

+In 2015, Zhao premiered her debut feature, Songs My Brothers Taught Me, at the Sundance Film Festival as part of the U.S. Dramatic Competition.
+Shot on location at the Pine Ridge Indian Reservation in South Dakota, the film depicts the relationship between a Lakota Sioux man and his younger sister.
+Partially improvised, around 100 hours of footage was collected as Zhao worked with the real residents of the reservation to draw inspiration from their lives and personalities in order to help shape the story.
+Zhao noted that her experience leaving China to study abroad helped her connect to the story of a character struggling with the decision to leave his hometown.

+The film was praised for its intimate storytelling and its portrayal of Lakota Sioux life.
+After the Sundance premiere, it was later played at Cannes Film Festival as part of the Director's Fortnight selection and was nominated for Best First Feature at the 31st Independent Spirit Awards.

 In 2017, Zhao directed The Rider, a contemporary western drama, which follows a young cowboy's journey to self-discovery after a near-fatal accident ends his professional riding career.
-The Rider (2017), solidified her reputation as a filmmaker with a naturalistic perspective on modern day films.
-The film follows a young rodeo rider recovering from a life-altering injury, this film obtained critical acclaim for its screen play and cinematography.
 The film was executive produced by her father, Yuji Zhao.
 As with her first feature, Zhao engaged a cast of non-actors who lived at the filming location, in this case on a ranch.
-Her inspiration came from Brady Jandreau—a cowboy she had met and befriended on the reservation where she shot her first film—who suffered a severe head injury when thrown from his horse during a rodeo competition.
-Jandreau would star in the film, playing a fictionalized version of himself as Brady Blackburn.
-According to an Indiewire article, this film discovers a new side of the Western theme, revolutionary because a Chinese immigrant changed the nation's "oldest genre."
-The article stated that the film became "the type of film it is because of a man and a woman, because the two of us wanted to work together and understand where we were coming from."
+The film was praised for being an innovative spin on the Western, with Zhao's perspective as a Chinese immigrant revitalising the "oldest genre."

 The film premiered at Cannes Film Festival as part of the Directors' Fortnight selection and won the Art Cinema Award.
 It earned her nominations for Best Feature and Best Director at the 33rd Independent Spirit Awards.
 At the same ceremony, Zhao became the inaugural winner of the Bonnie Award, named after Bonnie Tiburzi, which recognizes a mid-career female director.
 The film was released on 13 April 2018 by Sony Pictures Classics and was critically acclaimed.
 Peter Keough of The Boston Globe wrote: "[The film] achieves what cinema is capable of at its best: It reproduces a world with such acuteness, fidelity, and empathy that it transcends the mundane and touches on the universal."